-The term 'culture' refers to how CatholicCare Wollongong operates on a day-to-day basis and it isn't a tangible asset.
-Rather, it's a pattern of shared values, beliefs, assumptions and behaviours that employees follow when establishing an appropriate way to think and act within CatholicCare Wollongong.
-CatholicCare Wollongong's policies and procedures play an important part in creating, maintaining and improving a Child Safe culture.
+The term 'culture' refers to how CatholicCare Wollongong operates on a day-to-day basis, and it isn't a tangible asset.
+Instead, it represents a shared pattern values, beliefs, assumptions and behaviours that employees follow to establishan appropriate way of thinking and acting within CatholicCare Wollongong.
+CatholicCare Wollongong's policies and procedures play an important role in creating, maintaining and enhancing a culture that prioritises Child Safety.
 This is embedded in CatholicCare Wollongong in the following ways:

-- Based on the paramountcy principle that demonstrates a clear commitment to child safety through shared purpose, values, mindsets and behaviours, - Visible in the relationships held by the agency and all its stakeholders, - Established and demonstrated by the words and actions of leaders, - Created, maintained and improved in the agency's policies and procedures, and - Visible in the agency's rituals, stories, intentions and day-to-day practices.
+- Code of Conduct - Based on the paramountcy principle that demonstrates a clear commitment to child safety through shared purpose, values, mindsets and behaviours, - Visible in the relationships held by the agency and all its stakeholders, - Established and demonstrated by the words and actions of leaders, - Created, maintained and improved in the agency's policies and procedures, and - Visible in the agency's rituals, stories, intentions and day-to-day practices.